usherlabs/usher-referrals/README.md

 #### Note on Rewards

-Rewards are handled using cryptocurrency, ensuring that any pariticpant across the globe can access it.
+Rewards are handled using cryptocurrency, ensuring accessibility for participants across the world.
 Currently, the Operator is responsible for storing **encrypted** Wallet Private Keys within their Database.
 Each Campaign has a corresponding wallet that is funded by the Brand responsible for the Campaign.
 _Decentralisation of funds management coming soon..._